-The main event was held at Paliku Gardens on Kualoa Ranch with the mountains on one side and the ocean on the other.
-We got ready in neighboring ocean-front houses looking out to the Mokes (islands) on Lanikai Beach, where we had spent some of our most memorable moments together in the past.
+The main event was held at Paliku Gardens on Kualoa Ranch.
+The mountains on one side and the ocean on the other.
+We got ready in neighboring ocean-front houses looking out to the Mokes (islands) on Lanikai Beach.
+Mokes where we had spent some of our most memorable moments together in the past.
 We did our first look ocean side with our immediate family and bridal parties present.
-While we chose our dresses in secret, we both cracked up during our first look as we realized that we ended up with the same designer (Watters Willowby).
+While we chose our dresses in secret, we both cracked up during our first look.
+We realized that we ended up with the same designer (Willowby by Watters)!

 After that, we headed out to the ranch for some family photos in front of the mountains, that had been the backdrop to Erica ‘s childhood, before our guests arrived.
 Our group of 80 guests was ideal for a short, intimate ceremony followed by a long cocktail hour with lawn games and canapes then dinner and dancing.
 We had a close friend officiate a very personal ceremony full of laughter, and we both wrote our vows.

 The dinner was a long table, family-style, and the food served was all grown or raised on the property.
 Our aesthetic centered around natural elements like foliage and wood pulling on earthy tones, but with a backdrop like the Ko’olau Mountains, not much effort was required.